 CPhA is constantly dedicated to providing programming for the development of student pharmacists.
 After receiving rave reviews from last year’s dynamic sessions, the selection committee will continue looking for 4 days of programming that deviates from the common didactic format and is more hands-on and interactive.

-We encourage presenters to break out of the mold and be progressive with their programming that can extend beyond student pharmacists and draw interest from all pharmacists.
-Certain forums for this may be but not limited to team based learning, small break-out groups, workshops, role-playing, etc.
+We encourage presenters to strive for innovative programming that can extend beyond student pharmacists and draw interest from all pharmacists.
+Certain forums for this may be, but not limited to team based learning, small break-out groups, workshops, role-playing, etc.

 CPhA’s Quest for Quality

 The mission of CPhA’s Academy of Student Pharmacists programming is to provide innovative activities to stimulate student pharmacists’ interests and provide them the knowledge and skills to lead the next generation of pharmacists.